 Bundling a Workflow

 Use the Bundle Builder to bundle a workflow.
 You can bundle any workflow in an account, including any inactive workflows.
-If you include a workflow that references a custom role, the custom role is automatically included.
+If you include a workflow that references a custom role, that custom role is automatically included.
 For more information about using the Bundle Builder, see SuiteBundler Overview and Creating a Bundle with the Bundle Builder.

 The following screenshot shows the Bundle Builder where you can select workflows to include in a bundle: